 Coyaba River Garden and Museum

-A wonderful tourist attraction for those who like to stir some culture into their beach getaways, the Coyaba River Garden and Museum is an interesting and enchanting way to spend a couple of hours while on holiday in Ocho Rios.
+The Coyaba River Garden and Museum is a wonderful tourist attraction for those who like to stir some culture into their beach getaways.
+It's an interesting and enchanting way to spend a couple of hours while on holiday in Ocho Rios.
 The museum - named after the Arawak word for 'paradise' - houses some important pre-Columbian artefacts and has exhibitions detailing the history of Jamaica, from the days of its original inhabitants the Arawaks, through the trials of colonialism, to the gaining of independence in 1962.
-Jamaica's history is fascinating and this ia one of the few popular attractions that documents it well.
+Jamaica's history is fascinating and this is one of the few popular attractions that documents it well.